michaelmarty/UniDec/readme.md

 ## Change Log

+v.6.0.5

+Minor fixes to update compatibility for Python 3.11 and 3.12.

+Fixed common crash bug when isotope mode is on.
+Added warnings for if isotope mode is on.

 v.6.0.4

 Added "Notes" option to UPP to add notes to the bottom of the report.
 Added peak and data normalization options to UPP spreadsheet inputs.
 See help file.